These articles are from

-The community was based on land ownership and the “development of churches, schools and social institutions.”
-Rules for the settlement required residents to purchase their land, pay for their own possessions, and further stipulated that
+The community was based on land ownership and the "development of churches, schools, and social institutions."
+Rules for the settlement required residents to purchase their land, pay for their possessions, and further stipulated that

-There is no evidence to suggest that there was a planned exodus from the Elgin Settlement to Nebraska, but by 1880 at least seven family groups relocated to Nebraska.
-By the early 1900s several more families followed, first to Overton in Dawson County, and then to Cherry County where DeWitty was established in 1915.
+I have found no evidence to suggest a planned departure from the Elgin Settlement to Nebraska, but by 1880, at least seven family groups relocated to Nebraska.
+By the early 1900s, several families followed, first to Overton in Dawson County and then to Cherry County, where DeWitty was established in 1915.

-Crossing the Border, A Free Black Community in Canada, Sharon A. ROger Hepburn, University of Illinoisi Press, 2007.
+Crossing the Border, A Free Black Community in Canada, Sharon A. Roger Hepburn, University of Illinois Press, 2007.

 The Canadian Encyclopedia, Elgin Settlement, Shannon Prince, March 22, 2021.